2019 Polar Bear Plunge in Seaside Heights — Your Guide

 Registration and Location

-The deadline to register online is midnight, Feb.
-18, 2019 after which you will only be able to register on-site as an individual Plunger for $125.
+Registration online is no longer available, but you can register on-site as an individual Plunger for $125.
 Check-in and registration tents will be located between Blaine Ave. and Grant Ave. half a block from the beach.
 Registration is from 9:00 a.m. to 12:30 p.m., the plunge is at 1:00 p.m.
 Big Joe will be broadcasting from the top of the Spicy Cantina located at 500 Boardwalk, Seaside Heights, NJ 08751.
 Heated changing tents for the Plungers will be located on the beach next to the Seaside Heights Beach Headquarters.

 Getting to the Plunge